danmalone326/dyndns/README.md

 This project implements a personal dynamic DNS web service using a paired down, extended, and combined version of the legacy v2 and v3 dyndns protocols.
 It was created to allow easy dynamic dns updates to self hosted domains by standard dyndns clients, e.g. home routers.
 Extensions added help to enable letsencrypt validation of certificates for internal devices that are not accessible outside a home firewall.

 ## Usage

 You can use one of the popular dynamic DNS clients, e.g. [ddclient](https://github.com/ddclient/ddclient), or configure your router with its built in options.

 ### Configuring a Router

-Most routers will support a generic dynamic dns provider.
+Some routers support a generic dynamic dns provider.
 You may be able to select one of the services that support the dyndns protocol, such as dyndns or noip.

 You will need to enter the following information
 - Hostname - the fully qualified name that you want to update